antoine-le-calloch/Alc-website/README.md

 ### Installation

-Execute this line in the two projects behind:
+Run this line in the following two projects:
 - The CMS (Alc-CMS)
 - The Frontend (Frontend)